-After your Dotfuscator project is built, the modified assemblies will be located at the output path specified in the configuration.
+After your Dotfuscator config is built, the modified assemblies will be located at the output path specified in the configuration.
 You can inspect the build's results in a few ways.

 After a build from the user interface, the structure of the output assemblies is shown on the Results screen.
-You can access this screen in Dotfuscator's navigation tree by selecting (Project Name) > Results.
+You can access this screen in Dotfuscator's navigation tree by selecting Results.

 The screen displays a tree view of the output assemblies, including types and members added due to injection.
 Each node is labeled with the code element's original name.